CodeoNordic/just-another-calendar/documentation/event-components.md

             "fields": [
                 {
                     "value": "title",
-                    "icon": "coolIcon", // Key reference to an icon in the 'icons' array (not defined here) "fullWidth": true, // Ensure that the following fields are placed under this field
+                    "icon": "mug", // Key reference to an icon in the 'icons' array (not defined here).
+Alternatively write the SVG code here.
+                    "fullWidth": true, // Makes the field take up the full width of the event

                     "marginBottom": "12px" // If this is a number, it will count as pixels },

                 {
-                    "template": "- {sponsor}"
+                    "template": "- {sponsor}",

+                    // Optional style object, identical structure to textStyles in config "textStyle": {
+                        "style": "italic"
+                    }
                 }
             ]
         }